H-274/gleamcord/README.md

 > [!IMPORTANT]
 > This is a library, not a framework.
 This does not include a web server/framework to recieve or send requests to and from the Discord API.
 > This is intended to allow flexibility when it comes to choosing the best option for your use case.
-> This also helps to minimize the number of dependencies in this library.
+> This also helps to minimize the number of dependencies in the library.
->
-> Examples are made with the wonderful [Wisp Framework](https://gleam-wisp.github.io/wisp/) and deal with Discord's HTTP API

 ```sh
 gleam add gleamcord